SpinnerX/Engine3D-Original/README.md

 ## Game Engine Tutorial
 Name: RendererEngine

+### NOTE: There will be a video showcasing the usage of this engine, once the renderer has fully been implemented.

 ## Overview
 Learning about game engine development.
 Of how we can use different data and transform them into various \